-Please contact the Chemical Hygeine/Hazardous Materials Officer if you would like additional training on the ChemWatch system or additional access to manage Safety Data Sheets on campus.
+Please contact the Chemical Hygiene and Hazardous Materials Officer if you would like additional training on the ChemWatch system or additional access to manage Safety Data Sheets on campus.

 Many chemicals and mixtures used in laboratories and other occupational settings present a significant risk if handled improperly.
 Being aware of the routes of exposure and how to detect when an exposure has occurred are of paramount importance.
-One can prevent exposures via administrative controls (rules, training, SOPs) engineering controls such as fume hoods and personal protective equipment (PPE).
-Exposures may be of an acute nature (high concentration for a short duration ) or chronic (low concentration over a long period of time).
-OSHA has determined permissible exposure limits (PELs) and short term exposure limits (STELs) for hazardous materials. you should be aware of the limits for the materials you work with.
+One can prevent exposures via administrative controls (rules, training, SOPs) and engineering controls such as fume hoods and personal protective equipment (PPE).
+Exposures may be acute (high concentration for a short duration ) or chronic (low concentration over a long period of time).
+OSHA has determined permissible exposure limits (PELs) and short-term exposure limits (STELs) for hazardous materials. you should be aware of the limits of the materials you work with.
 Consult the SDS or the OSHA webpage on Permissible Exposure Limits.

 If a hazardous material is released in your area, immediate action should be taken to protect yourself and others.
 There are three methods used to detect a hazardous material release:

 Sight – Relying on your vision is a safe and practical method of hazardous material release detection.
 Seeing a container spill, liquid pooled on the floor, or fumes or smoke coming from an area are clues that a material has spilled and your supervisor (and possibly Campus Police) should be notified.